Rich AlleviVice President of Development

 - Board Chair, Charlottesville Renewable Energy Alliance

-An award-winning renewable energy executive and trained engineer, Rich Allevi is co-founder and Vice President of Pre-Construction at Sun Tribe Solar, where he oversees the development engineering team to deliver commercial solar projects for universities, public schools, health systems, governments, and private sector companies.
+An award-winning renewable energy executive whose tenure across the solar energy value chain has broadened the deployment of socially responsible construction operations throughout North America, Asia, and Africa, Rich is co-founder and Vice President of Development at Sun Tribe.
+In this role, Rich oversees the public affairs, client partnerships, and development engineering teams as they deliver comprehensive clean energy solutions for leading universities, public schools, health systems, governments, and private sector companies.

-At Sun Tribe, Rich combines his solar industry expertise with extensive construction experience to ensure projects are developed with the best engineering techniques possible.
 Previously, Rich helped guide solar construction projects throughout the United States at juwi Solar.
-Prior to that, Rich served as Construction Manager and Production Management Engineer at Cargill – the largest privately held corporation in the United States, where he managed large-scale construction projects in China.
+Prior to that, Rich served as Construction Manager and Production Management Engineer at Cargill – the largest privately held corporation in the United States, where he managed large-scale construction projects.
 He also worked to lead solar installations in Uganda for Engineers Without Borders.

 Rich holds a Masters in Biological Systems Engineering with a focus on Land and Water Resources, as well as a B.S. in Mechanical Engineering, both from Virginia Tech.